tgtiburon/Staff_Examiner/assets/AcceptanceCriteria.md

                 role_id: INT to hold reference to employee role
                 manager_id: INT to hold reference to another employee that is the manager of the current employee (null if the employee has no manager)

-- [ ] Separate file that contains functions for performing specific SQL queries

-- [ ] Constructor function or class could help organize these.

 - [x] Include seeds.sql to pre-populate the db